 The professorship wind energy participates in the PUMSWindT2 consortium (Performance Upgrade of Medium and Small Wind Turbines).
 These projects amongst others focus on performance monitoring via sensor systems.
-With photonic sensor data and AI software it is expected that the energy loss of erosion/malfunction of the turbine can be balanced against the costs of repairs.
+With photonic sensor data and AI software it is expected that the energy production loss due to erosion/malfunction of the turbine can be balanced against the costs of repairs.

-In previous graduation projects a plan has been developed for implementing photonic sensors on wind turbine blades to monitor structural integrity, predict maintenance, and optimize energy output.
+In previous graduation projects a plan has been developed for implementing photonic accellerometers on wind turbine blades to monitor structural integrity, predict maintenance, and optimize energy output.
 The research and design of such a system for sensor integration and predictive maintenance is now underway, and to be implemented on EnTranCe facilities.
 The measurement system is now in the phase of being built.
+First tests have been executed on a single blade (see figure 2).